dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-03-Application_information.md

 #### Configuration

-The following options for configuring the Git plugin needs to added in `pom.xml`:
+The following options for configuring the Git plugin need to added in `pom.xml`:

 ```xml
 <plugin>